open-experiments/Telco-AIX/macintelamd-ai-enablement/README-MacPro-LLM-Inference.md

 ## What About Linux + ROCm?

 If you want maximum performance, the Vega II Duo is based on the **Vega 20 die — the same chip as the AMD Instinct MI60**, which is officially supported by ROCm.
-Dual-booting Ubuntu gives you access to PyTorch, vLLM, and text-generation-inference with full ROCm GPU acceleration.
+Dual-booting RHEL gives you access to PyTorch, vLLM, and text-generation-inference with full ROCm GPU acceleration.
 That's the nuclear option if Vulkan performance isn't sufficient.

 ## Contributing

 This guide is part of the [Telco-AIX](https://github.com/open-experiments/Telco-AIX) project.
 PRs welcome — especially if you've tested on other Mac Pro GPU configurations (W5700X, W6800X, etc.).

-## Authors

-- Fatih E. NAR ([@fenar](https://github.com/fenar)) — Red Hat
-- Contributors welcome